whiskyechobravo/kerkoapp/README.md

      secret.
 For this reason, never add your `.env` file to a code repository.
    * `KERKO_ZOTERO_API_KEY`, `KERKO_ZOTERO_LIBRARY_ID` and
      `KERKO_ZOTERO_LIBRARY_TYPE`: These variables are required for Kerko to be able to access your Zotero library.
-See the **Environment variables** section below for details.
+See [Environment variables](#environment-variables) for details.

 3. Have KerkoApp retrieve your data from zotero.org: